-Roger Federer transfixes audiences with the exhibition of his racket skills with the ball .
-Rafael Nadal earns their respect by resorting to ‘shock and awe’ tactics.
+Roger Federer transfixes viewers with the exhibition of his racket skills.
+Rafael Nadal earns their respect by resorting to ‘shock and awe’.
 Roger is an artist, Rafa a warrior.
 At one time, the master had lulled the tennis world into sweet slumber by playing his sonatas and symphonies .
-Alone, he shone like the Sun, and plundered almost every treasure that was on offer.
-Beauty had then swallowed up entertainment, contests had been reduced to mere etiquette.
-That loot during those monopolistic years was accepted as homages by worshippers- a necessary sacrifice towards watching Mr Tennis in action.
-Outcomes had become predictable.Such monotony cries out for change.
+Alone, he shone like the Sun, and plundered almost every tennis treasure that was on offer.
+Beauty had gobbled up entertainment in those times, contests had been reduced to mere etiquette.
+His opponents competed for the sake of competition, but respectfully lost in the end.
+All that loot accrued during those monopolistic years was accepted as homages by Roger’s gleeful worshippers- a necessary sacrifice towards watching Mr. Tennis in action.
+Outcomes had become predictable.
+Monotony cried out for change.

-He arrived on the horizon as a fun-loving, self-mocking youngster who did possess obvious talent, but grappled with his fitness .
-The promise was obvious, but it being the the era of Federer and Nadal, despite his early Australian Open success, he was seen as comic relief, a breaker of monotony along with Andy Murray, Davydenko and Del Potro,a top five material and potential winner of not more than a couple more Grand Slams .
-His impersonations of fellow players rubbed Fedal the wrong way.
-His mid-match collapses were deemed mysterious and inexcusable.
-He was not even a proper footnote till 2011, which was the year when everything changed with his victory at Melbourne, SW 19 and New York.
+Nole arrived on the horizon as a fun-loving, self-mocking youngster who possessed obvious talent, but grappled with his fitness .
+The promise was obvious, but being in the era of Federer and Nadal, despite his early Australian Open success in 2008, was seen as comic relief, a breaker of monotony along with Andy Murray, Davydenko and Del Potro- a top five material, and potential winner of a couple more Grand Slams .
+His impersonations of fellow players rubbed Fe-dal the wrong way.
+His mid-match collapses were deemed mysterious, and inexcusable.
+Djokovic was accused of being non-serious, of not trying too hard, sometimes even of tanking.
+He was not even a proper footnote till 2011, which was the year in which Novak destroyed the old order with his victory at Melbourne, SW 19 and New York.

 Novak is a supreme athlete whose playing style is a complete package.
-He has managed to outshine Fedal in the ongoing decade and has a better head-to-head record against both the champions.
-He is quite nimble on his feet, and it is nightmarish to send any ball past him.
+He has managed to outshine Fedal in the ongoing decade and has a better head-to-head record against both these champions.
+He is quite nimble on his feet, and finds a way to reach most balls in any part of the court.
 His accuracy is frustrating for his opponents and his determination unrelenting.
-On the court, he might not come across as a warrior throwing all he can into the ‘last battle’ , or as an artist creating some masterpiece, but he digs in quite deep, and is considered somewhat of an ‘escape artist’ who snatches wins from jaws of defeat .
+On court, he might not come across as a warrior throwing all he can into the ‘last battle’ , or as an artist creating some masterpiece, but he digs in quite deep, and is considered as somewhat of an ‘escape artist’ who snatches wins from jaws of defeat(16 comebacks from match-points, 3 of them against Roger) .
 He out-thinks and outlasts his opponents , and outpaces them when it matters.
 This is the secret of the success of Novak Djokovic.
-It is not the crowd that crowns champions, rather their own minds and bodies who raise them heads and shoulders above the rest of the flock.
+It is not the crowds that crown champions, rather their own minds and bodies raise them heads and shoulders above the rest of the flock.